 What is the difference between HGTV Sherwin Williams paint sold at Lowe’s and the paint sold at Sherwin Williams stores?

 So first off, when I started using livable green, Sherwin Williams paint wasn’t even in Lowe’s.
 However, I know I linked above because the colors are the same as in the store.
 However, the quality of the paint you purchase at the big box store will not be the same as the current options you can get at the actual Sherwin Williams Store.

 In the past, I have been very happy with Sherwin Williams SuperPaint.
 It isn’t as expensive as some of their other lines of paint and seems to really do the job for us.
 However, I haven’t painted a whole room too recently, or a whole house for that matter.
 If I had the budget, I am sure I would spring for the Emerald line now.

-I read in a forum, the some people would compare the HGTV line of paint sold at Lowe’s, to the ProMar 200 line of paint you can get at the Sherwin Williams store.
-Therefore, the Superpaint would be a higher quality purchase (just make sure you buy your SW paint during their 30% or once a year 40% off sale).
+I read in a forum, some people would compare the HGTV line of paint sold at Lowe’s, to the ProMar 200 line of paint you can get at the Sherwin Williams store.
+Therefore, Superpaint would be a higher quality purchase (just make sure you buy your SW paint during their 30% or once a year 40% off sale).

 If you really want to see what contractors have to say on this, check out this forum.
 It seems pretty interesting about the debate on the best quality of paint.
 I am sure we could all go down the rabbit hole.

 Other colors to complement we have added in our space

 Future complementary livable green colors we may add